 Drug-induced renal magnesium loss

 We focused on the mechanisms of drug-induced renal magnesium loss.
 We were able to demonstrate that EGF is a key player in renal magnesium handling in vivo and that cyclosporine and cisplatin downregulate the renal EGF production, thereby disturbing renal magnesium reabsorption.
-This knowledge is very useful for future research and also companies developing new therapeutic agents may use this information to study the effect of new molecules on renal magnesium handling and it also resulted in a PhD (Kristien Ledeganck).
+This knowledge is very useful for future research and also companies developing new therapeutic agents may use this information to study the effect of new molecules on renal magnesium handling.

 Chronic kidney failure (CKD)

 Besides CMV infection remains a major problem in renal transplant recipients.
 Therefore the use of prophylactic vaccination with autologous dendritic cells is investigated.
-Given the encouraging results in a pilot study with healthy volunteers, a phase I/II pilot clinical trial in patients awaiting kidney transplantation is currently being initiated (collaboration with the Laboratory of Experimental Hematology, Vaxinfectio) and is part of an ongoing PhD (Rachel Hellemans).
+Given the encouraging results in a pilot study with healthy volunteers, a phase I/II pilot clinical trial in patients awaiting kidney transplantation is currently being initiated in collaboration with the Laboratory of Experimental Hematology, Vaxinfectio.

-Finally, we just initiated a collaboration with prof dr. Jurgen Del-Favero investigating non-invasive detection methods for renal transplant rejection.
+Finally, we initiated a collaboration with prof dr. Jurgen Del-Favero investigating non-invasive detection methods for renal transplant rejection.
 Currently, transplant rejection is diagnosed based on the histological evaluation of biopsies, an invasive and poorly sensitive method.
-There is thus need for non-invasive detection and prediction methods of transplant rejection, which we aim to detect in this project based on miR technology (PhD started September 2014).
+There is thus need for non-invasive detection and prediction methods of transplant rejection, which we aim to detect in this project based on miR technology.